MetaLoco: Universal Quadrupedal Locomotion with Meta-Reinforcement Learning and Motion Imitation: Simulation results

 \section{Simulation results}

-To evaluate the performance and robustness of our method, we conducted a series of comprehensive simulation experiments.
-All policies employed in the following experiments were trained using our proposed framework on a set of procedurally generated robots, as detailed in \Cref{sec: morphology generation}.
-To ensure a broad spectrum of training morphologies, we generated one half of the robot set by randomizing parameters of \textit{Unitree Go1}, and the other half by randomizing parameters of \textit{Unitree Aliengo}.

-Each policy was trained to imitate a trotting gait reference with a gait cycle of 0.5 seconds, under varying velocity commands ranging from -0.5 m/s to 1.0 m/s.
-The training data was generated by our in-house physics simulator built on the Open Dynamics Engine (ODE) \cite{smith2005open}.
-Additionally, to streamline the neural network training process, we normalized the observations using a running mean and standard deviation vector.
-We highlight all policies were trained for 163.84 million timesteps \emph{without} dynamics randomization, except for exposure to the set of different embodiments.
+To verify the efficacy our method, we conducted a series of comprehensive simulation experiments.
+All policies employed in the following experiments were trained using our framework on a set of procedurally generated robots, as detailed in \Cref{sec: morphology generation}.
+To ensure a broad spectrum of training morphologies, we generated the robot set by randomizing parameters of \textit{Unitree Go1} and \textit{Aliengo}.
+Each policy was trained to imitate a trotting gait reference with a gait cycle of \SI{0.5}{\second}, under varying velocity commands ranging from \SI{-0.5}{\meter/\second} to \SI{1.0}{\meter/\second}.
+We utilized Open Dynamics Engine (ODE) as the physics simulator~\cite{smith2005open}.
+All policies were trained for 163.84 million samples \emph{without} dynamics randomization, apart from exposure to the set of different embodiments.
+Notably, our method is significantly more sample efficient compared to the approach in ~\citet{feng2023genloco}, which requires 800 million samples for training.